Clang Tutorial: The AST Matcher

 the N'th of parameter with given parameter matcher.
 Here we will need to match any

-parameter that of type std::vector
+parameter that of type std::vector, so we will use hasAnyParameter.

 Next match the parameter type: